Aiven-Open/klaw/coral/README.md

 Note: We don't recommend using this way, except in a few cases.
 Development against a real Klaw API will yield in better developer confidence of the functionality and developer experience compared to using a mocked API.

 #####  What it does
-This will run the vite development server.
+This will run the Vite development server.
 Coral will run, but there is no API that it can consume.
 You will have to add a mocked response for authentication to be able to see the UI.
 In case you need data to work with, you'll have to mock API responses.

 ##### When you want to use this
 - You want to do small changes on areas that are not dealing with data from the API.